 Oral and maxillofacial surgery refers to procedures performed on the head, neck, face, jaws, and mouth.
 An oral surgeon is a doctor who specializes in oral and maxillofacial surgery procedures.
 They have undergone extensive education and training to understand, diagnose, and treat the complex structures of the oral and maxillofacial region.
 Oral surgery procedures can include procedures such as wisdom teeth removal, dental implant placement, orthognathic surgery, oral pathology, TMJ treatment, facial trauma, and more.

-Listen to some of our satisfied patients who have received oral and maxillofacial surgery treatment at our Sonoma and Napa, CA, practice.
+Listen to some of our satisfied patients who have received oral and maxillofacial surgery treatment at our Sonoma and Napa, CA, practices.

 Why choose an oral surgeon?